The sum of a finite group of weights of a Hopf algebra: Products of pseudo-primitive elements - positive characteristic

 This last part includes the cases when $\Pi_p$ \item is not abelian, \item does not map isomorphically onto (some) $\Phi_p$, via (the restriction of) the quotient map $\pi : \Pi \twoheadrightarrow \Phi = \Pi / [\Pi, \Pi]$, or \item has size strictly greater than $\Phi_p$. \end{enumerate}

 \item Otherwise $\Pi_p \cong \Phi_p \cong (\Z / p\Z)^k$ for some $k>0$, and then $\sg(\bfh) = |[\Pi, \Pi]| \cdot \sgphi(\bfg) \cdot \sgp(\bfh)$. \end{enumerate} \end{theorem}

 \begin{remark} Any finite abelian group of exponent $p$ is of the form $(\Z / p\Z)^k$, hence one part of the second statement is clear.
 Moreover, every subquotient of such a group is of the same form.
-Finally (especially when all of the $h_i$'s are almost primitive with respect to $\Pi$), the cases that remain reduce to computing $\sgp(\bfh)$, and when $\Pi_p \cong (\Z / p\Z)^k$; we address this below. \end{remark}
+Finally (especially when all of the $h_i$'s are almost primitive with respect to $\Pi$), the cases that remain reduce to computing $\sgp(\bfh)$, and when $\Pi_p \cong (\Z / p\Z)^k$; this is addressed below. \end{remark}